1. Home

 iMessages are texts, photos, or videos sent to other Apple users.
 They’re free, encrypted, and native to Apple devices.
 When iMessage is being buggy, though, it’s a problem.

 An iMessage Signed Out error means you can’t send or receive iMessages.
 Possible culprits include wrong settings, wi-fi issues, iMessage server outages, or even problems with your mobile data connection or SIM.
-We have 15 ways to troubleshoot this error, and all the steps to go along with them.
+We have multiple methods to troubleshoot this error, and all the how-to steps to go along with them.

 A women using an iPhone